dmlloyd/dmlloyd.github.io/content/posts/2024-11-08-the-new-reflection.md

 ## Next...

-In the next post in this series, I will cover some more intermediate-level cases and talk a bit out proper API design around method handles.
+In the next post in this series, I will cover some more intermediate-level cases and talk a bit about proper API design around method handles.